luoluobuli/WebGPU-MPM-based-Snow-Simulation/README.md

 ...which, for both of the examples above, gives us exactly the values we had written for $\dfrac{\mathrm d\mathbf F}{\mathrm dt}$!

 Great!
 We now know how to calculate the change in deformation given a velocity field, $\dfrac{\mathrm d\mathbf F}{\mathrm dt} = \dfrac{\mathrm d\mathbf v_\text{material}}{\mathrm d\mathbf x}$.
 One little problem, though: we don't exactly have a continuous velocity field to differentiate, but a set of discrete velocities at the center of each grid cell.
-We need some way to interpolate those velocities into a continuous field.
+We need some way to interpolate those grid cell velocities into a continuous field.

 Let's return to our 3D simulation and try writing out the velocity field $\mathbf v_\text{material}(\mathbf x)$ as a function of $\mathbf x$ so we know what we should be trying to differentiate.
 Recall that, in the grid-to-particle step, we analyzed how much velocity each single cell contributed to our particle's velocity.
-Also keep in mind that our particles are *material points* representing *samples* of a continuous material's velocity and deformation; by definition, the material's velocity $\mathbf v_\text{material}(\mathbf x)$ at any particle's position is just the velocity of that particle.
+Also keep in mind that our material points represent samples of a continuous material's velocity and deformation; by definition, the material's velocity $\mathbf v_\text{material}(\mathbf x)$ at any particle's position is just the velocity of that particle.

-So, let's take another look at how we calculated each particle's velocity.
-Recall the code we used to get the weight $w$ for a specific cell and then have the cell contribute velocity to the particle:
+So, let's take another look at how we calculated each particle's velocity in the grid-to-particle step to get some more insight:
 ```wgsl
 let weight = weights[u32(offset_x + 1)].x
     * weights[u32(offset_y + 1)].y